 Dr.Pairach Piboonrungroj was born on 5 June 1983 (the same date of the birth of Adam Smith, but 260 years after ).
-He is now the director of Supply Chain Economic Research Centre (SCERC) in Thailand.
+He is now the associate dean of the College of Maritime Studies and Management, Chiang Mai University.
 Dr.Pairach studied a PhD in Logistics and Supply Chain Management at the Logistics Systems Dynamics Group of Cardiff University.
 His multiple-awarded PhD research aims to explain relationships in tourism supply chain via lens of transaction cost economics using a statistical technique called structural equation model (SEM).
 He was awarded an MSc (distinction) in Logistics and Operations Management from Cardiff University in 2009.
 His studies in Cardiff have been fully supported by the Royal Thai Governments scholarship, which was awarded from a national competition.
 In 2005, he got a Bachelor of Economics (First-class honour) from Chiang Mai University (Thailand).

-Dr.Pairach has involved in a number of research projects in tourism economics and logistics as well as consultancy works to various organisations such as The World Bank and Thailand Ministry of Tourism and Sports.
+Dr.Pairach has involved in a number of research projects in logistics and supply chain management in various industries such as tourism, business events, creative economics and logistics as well as consultancy works to various organisations such as The World Bank and Thailand Ministry of Tourism and Sports.
 He is also an ad-hoc reviewer for several journals and conferences such as Tourism Management, European Journal of Operational Research, Journal of Service Management, Academy of Management Conference, and British Academy of Management Conference.
 Dr.Pairach is also an R enthusiast, co-founder of R User Groups in Cardiff (Cardiff-R) in the UK and Chiang Mai (ChiangMaiR), in Thailand.
 His underlying research theme is an application of economics theories and techniques to logistics and supply chain management.
 Economic sectors Dr Pairach has been studied include tourism, ICT, energy and herbs.

 HONOURS & AWARDS